Tonawanda Reservation: History

 In 1848, the Seneca Nation of Indians was formed to represent the Seneca as a federally recognized tribe.
 Due to a dispute over one of the Treaties of Buffalo Creek, where as the Senaca Indians wanted a republican form of government and the Tonawanda wanted a Traditional form of Government, the Tonawanda Band of Seneca Indians was formed in 1857 to represent the Tonawanda territory.
 In contrast to the Seneca Nation of Indians, which uses an American-style republican form of government, the Tonawanda Band of Seneca Indians preserves the traditional Seneca practices, including selection of life chiefs by heritage.

-The Seneca of this reservation worked with self-taught anthropologist Lewis H. Morgan in mid century to teach him about the Iroquois kinship and social structures.
+The Seneca of this reservation worked with self-taught anthropologist Lewis H. Morgan in mid century to teach him about Haudenosaunee kinship and social structures.
 He published the results of his work in 1851 as The League of the Ho-de-no-sau-nee or Iroquois.
 His insights about the significance and details of kinship structure in Native American societies influenced much following anthropological and ethnological research.
 Much of the information was provided by his colleague and friend Ely S. Parker, a Seneca born on the reservation in 1828.
 Morgan dedicated his book to Parker and credited him with their joint research.

 Over the years, the size of the reservation had been reduced by forced sales of land by the state of New York to surrounding communities.
 The reservation is also noticeably more racially integrated than most Seneca Nation of Indians territories (excluding Salamanca, which operates on a lease system); whereas the Seneca Nation has actively resisted non-native settlement of its territories because of the past policy whereby white settlement meant that the tribe lost that parcel of land to Non Natives without their permission who often used it for farming.
 Tonawanda Band has been somewhat more tolerant of allowing non-natives to live on its territory.